koka-lang/libmprompt/README.md

 where the backtrace continues into the main stack.
 This is quite nice for debugging compared to callback based programming for example.

-(Unfortunately, full backtraces are not yet working on Windows with MSVC).
+(Unfortunately, full backtraces are not yet working on Windows with Visual Studio).

 ## The libmphandler Interface